Symbolics/alexandria-plus/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-We generally follow the three guiding principles of Alexandria:
+We generally follow two of the three guiding principles of Alexandria:

  * Utilities, not extensions: Alexandria will not contain conceptual extensions to Common Lisp, instead limiting itself to tools and